 How Does Reverse Breathing Affect You?

-I have noted that with my ‘Maga Sports’ clients (who are all keen Sports participants) the effect of reverse breathing can lead to plateauing, as well as less energy and a longer recovery period, whilst my Maga Therapeutic clients (all of whom have very stressed, busy lifestyles) feel more stressed and even more lethargic!!
+I have noted that with my clients (who are keen Sports participants) the effect of reverse breathing can lead to plateauing, as well as less energy and a longer recovery period, whilst my non-sporty clients, many of whom have very stressed, busy lifestyles, feel more stressed and even more lethargic!!

 Check YOUR Breathing Pattern